X icon white, transparent background.

 • Setting up a coffee chat with the CEO

-• Scheduling a check-in with their team lead to discuss their first week
+• Scheduling a check-in with the new joiner’s team lead to discuss their first week

 A screenshot of Leapsome’s Learning module.

-Leapsome’s Learning module lets you assign training paths based on the skills new hires need to learn
+Leapsome Learning lets you assign training paths based on the skills new hires need to learn

 First month